Southern France, Pt. 1

 Walking along the waterfront, we noticed signage for the upcoming Tour De France.

-This year it finished in Nice instead of Paris due to the Olympics.
+This year the cycling race finished in Nice instead of Paris due to the Olympics.

 The waterfront promenade was insanely walk/bike friendly: